kiote/firstlaw.io/content/posts/multitasking-myths.md

 ---
-title: "Multitasking: The Myth of Getting More Done"
+title: "Multitasking.
+The Myth of Getting More Done"
 date: 2023-07-18T14:10:21+03:00
 draft: false
 tags: ["productivity"]